open-xml-templating/docxtemplater/readme.md

 It can replace {placeholders} with data and also supports loops and conditions.
 The templates can be edited by non-programmers, eg for example your clients.

+*Note*: The CLI will soon be moved to another repository : keep posted on https://github.com/open-xml-templating/docxtemplater-cli

 ## Features

 [Demo Site](http://javascript-ninja.fr/docxtemplater/v1/examples/demo.html)